Jeern/Niedermann/content/posts/Phaser3AndTypeScriptAndWsl2.md

 ```

 Disabling the network interface altogether.
 Now it seems to work (on my machine) even after 3 restarts.
-Somewhat confident.
+I feel somewhat confident.

-The setup on your machine might be very different, I use Eset for firewall but it respects the windows firewall rules.
+The setup on your machine might be very different, I use Eset for firewall but has it set to respect the windows firewall rules.
+You can experiment with temporarily disabling your firewall to get it working.

 ## How to continue